Surf Seattle on Freighter Waves

 - FREE Follow-up Class for students who don’t catch a wave during their first class.

 - Covid-19 Update: We follow current Covid guidance.
 Instructors are vaccinated.

 - OK TO USE YOUR OWN GEAR.
 It’s best to learn on your own gear if you have it.
-Please don’t buy gear just for our class.
+But please don’t buy gear just for our class.
+Try our gear first!

 Skill Prerequisites: Advanced Beginner

 You should be comfortable paddling over boat wakes and in wind waves while standing.
 You should be in good physical shape as surfing can be exhausting.